EventStore/documentation/docs/getting-started/concepts/README.md

 EventStoreDB's event log can store billions of events, many of which might be unrelated.

 Events are commonly arranged into smaller and logically related groups known as **event streams** to keep them organized and speed up retrieval.

+Event stream is a sequenced group of events from the event log that is identified by a stream ID:

 <div style="display: flex; max-height: 200px;">